zioCristia/esp-energy-monitor-v1/README.md

 The lcd prints the solar power as IN, home power as OUT, the hour in the top right and below the difference between IN-OUT, so the differencePower.

 # Pcb
-The pcb layout is extreamily simple with enought space for all the parts.
+The pcb layout is extremely simple with enough space for all the parts.
 The components are all through hole and the female jack connector is with 3 pins.
 Anyone can make this pcb at home with just a soldering iron.
 ![alt text](/images/pcbLayout.png)
 In the future I will change the type of the jack connectors with the ones more available in the online store.